-- Niches and relationships between organisms are generally developed over a long period of time.
-How do you think rapid changes in the chracteristics of niches affect the animals occupying that niche?
+- How do you think rapid changes in the chracteristics of habitats affect the niches of animals occupying that habitat?

-- Do you think rapid or gradual changes in niches have a greater potential to affect organisms?
-Think carefully and realize there may not be only one answer.
+- Do you think rapid or gradual environmental changes have a greater potential to affect an organism's niche?
+Explain your answer.

 - On a very broad scale, how are the niches of a carnivore and an herbivore in the same geographic area similar?
 How do they differ?

 - What is a niche?

 - Can two species share the same niche?
 Why or why not?

 - Name three factors that can be used to describe a habitat.